coreboot/coreboot/util/scripts/description.md

 __scripts__
+  * capture_commands.sh - Write all commands from the build to a file.
+                          `Shell`
   * _config_ - Manipulate options in a .config file from the command line `Bash`
   * _cross-repo-cherrypick_ - Pull in patches from another tree from a